How Much Does It Cost to Install an Outlet in 2025?

 Labor

-Hiring a local electrician costs between $40 and $150 per hour on top of a standard $100 to $200 dispatch fee.
-Electricians with relatively lower rates compared to other local contractors typically have less experience or specialization.
-Master electricians have higher rates, usually between $90 and $150 per hour.
+Hiring a local electrician costs between $50 and $100 per hour.
+Pros at the lower end of the range have less experience, while master electricians command higher rates.
+Master electricians have higher rates, averaging between $90 and $120 per hour.
 Contractors may offer flat rates for some installations.

-Electricians can typically install an outlet in one to two hours.
+On average, electricians can install an outlet in less than an hour.
 Expect higher costs for installing several outlets or additional tasks, such as rewiring and adding circuits.

 Location

-Other locations, such as garages, may require heavy-duty outlets capable of handling large power loads from appliances and power tools.
-Installing an outlet on the ceiling, floor, or another spot with accessibility and safety challenges may incur higher labor costs.
+Other locations, such as garages, may require heavy-duty outlets that can handle large power loads from appliances and power tools.
+Installing an outlet in a location with accessibility and safety challenges, such as on the ceiling, floor, or another area, may incur higher labor costs.

 Electrical Upgrades

-Various electrical upgrades may increase outlet installation costs.
+Certain electrical upgrades—such as adding a subpanel or a dedicated circuit—can increase the price.
 If your current electrical panel lacks the capacity to handle additional outlets, you may need to upgrade or expand it with a sub-panel.
 In certain cases, such as for high-powered devices, a dedicated circuit may be required for your outlet, potentially requiring new wiring and a breaker addition.

 New Construction & Whole-Home Remodels